March 28, 2014

 - Contact your insurance agent or your company's toll-free claims number as soon as possible.

 - Don't make permanent repairs until your insurance company has inspected the damage.
-If you do, your insurance company may not reimburse you.
+If you do, your company may not reimburse you.

 - Once your claim is processed, get estimates from contractors or auto repair shops known to you or recommended by someone you trust.
 Be suspicious of strangers who offer to do repairs for you.